incatenato/QiniuDemo/README.md

 # QiniuDemo
-Qiniu demo based on qiniu javascript sdk.
+A demo based on qiniu javascript sdk.